This Vanilla Sweet Cream Cold Brew is just like the version at Starbucks – it's so creamy & refreshing, plus the cold brew coffee is so easy!

 Step 2: Strain the cold brew.

-When ready to serve, slowly pour coffee through cheesecloth that is sitting in a fine mesh sieve into another large pitcher.
+When you're ready to serve, slowly pour the coffee through cheesecloth sitting in a fine mesh sieve into another large pitcher.
 Make sure you pour slowly and with precision to ensure there are no coffee grounds in the cold brew.

-Add one cup boiling water and 1 cup sugar to a mason jar, stirring well.
-Add vanilla bean, then let cool to room temperature.
+Boil water and add one cup to a mason jar with the sugar.
+Stir well until the sugar dissolves.
+Add the vanilla bean, then let cool to room temperature.
 Remove vanilla bean, then store in the fridge up to 2 months.
 Alternatively, use vanilla extract.

 Step 4: Make the sweet cream.

-Mix all ingredients under sweet cream heading together well in a large mixing cup.
+Mix together the sweet cream ingredients.
 If you'd like the frothy texture, use an immersion blender or milk frother to mix up ingredients – if choosing this method, be sure to add to your cold brew ASAP!

 Step 5: Pour everything into a glass.